Boost climate action by fostering:

 Vision: Australia as a renewable energy superpower

-We can inspire climate action by promoting a vision.
-“Australia can be a renewable energy superpower” is an attractive, positive vision.
+“Australia: A renewable energy superpower” is an attractive, positive vision.
 It offers cheap power, jobs and prosperity, which should even appeal to “conservatives”.
 And it tackles climate change.

 An alternative vision is “A zero-carbon Australian economy”.
 This is better in that it explicitly covers say reducing emissions in agriculture.
 However, at face value, it only offers the removal of carbon.